-The 15th Conference of the Parties (COP15) to the UNFCCC in 2009 adopted a Decision (4/CP.15) on "Methodological guidance for activities relating to reducing emissions from deforestation and forest degradation; and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries" (REDD+), an international policy mechanism to reduce emissions from forestry activities.
-For the practical development and implementation of REDD+, the Decision advises Parties to "use the most recent Intergovernmental Panel on Climate Change (IPCC) guidance and guidelines (IPCC, 2003; 2006), as adopted or encouraged by the COP, as appropriate, as a basis for estimating anthropogenic forest-related greenhouse gas emissions by sources and removals by sinks, forest carbon stocks and forest area changes".
+The 15th Conference of the Parties (COP15) to the UNFCCC in 2009 adopted a decision on "Methodological guidance for activities relating to reducing emissions from deforestation and forest degradation; and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries" (REDD+) which requires developing countries to establish a "robust and transparent national forest monitoring system".
+The COP decision advises Parties to "use the most recent Intergovernmental Panel on Climate Change (IPCC) guidance and guidelines (IPCC, 2003; 2006), as adopted or encouraged by the COP, as appropriate, as a basis for estimating anthropogenic forest-related greenhouse gas emissions by sources and removals by sinks, forest carbon stocks and forest area changes".

-A Decision adopted by Parties at COP16 in Cancun, December 2010, states the five forest related activities identified under REDD+ (FCCC/CP/2010/7/Add.1/C/Par.70):
+The decision adopted by Parties at COP16 in 2010 states the five forest related activities identified under REDD+ (FCCC/CP/2010/7/Add.1/C/Par.70):